alpinestudios/website/content/work.md

 If you're down to work with me on this and essentially be a mentor for me in this domain, I'd be very grateful!

 btw here's a [playlist mood board](https://open.spotify.com/playlist/2cELld6dxzKNS4GBlALMLW?si=2dc3cf3602e2471f) I've been prepping for a while now to give you a tase of some of the vibes I'd like to hit.

-## 3D Artist & Animator
-I'm in search of someone who knows their way around Blender and can help me crank out prototype low-poly assets for the next project.

-Extra bonus points if you're great at animating.

-## Guitar Chad
-Simply put, I'm looking for a mentor who knows their way around the fretboard.
-So that I can ask a bunch questions and get advice on how to step up my game.

 ---